VietnamKnowledgeNewsletter

 Social tolerance

 City attitudes are noticeably more relaxed than rural ones, and younger urban Vietnamese are markedly more accepting than their parents' generation.
-Public hand-holding between same-sex friends — regardless of orientation — has always been normal in Vietnam, which gives same-sex couples more visual cover than they get in some Western countries.
+Public hand-holding between same-sex friends — regardless of orientation — has typically been normal in Vietnam, which gives same-sex couples more visual cover than they get in some Western countries.

 The annual VietPride events began in Hanoi in 2012 and now run in around 30 cities each year, supported by the local NGO ICS (Information Connecting and Sharing) and the Institute for Studies of Society, Economy and Environment (iSEE).
 VietPride in Ho Chi Minh City and Hanoi each draw thousands of attendees.